azist/azos/src/Azos/Log/readme.md

 ```

-The following patterns should be used for handling errors at `ApplicationComponent` terminal points (such as thread body):
+The following patterns should be used for handling errors at `ApplicationComponent` terminal points (such as a thread body):
 ```CSharp
 private void threadBody()
 {